 I cannot think of many occasions in football where I have felt a combination of pride, happiness and disappointment all at the same time.
 That is how I felt at the full-time whistle at Stamford Bridge yesterday and it is the overriding feeling I have today.

 Chelsea are the current Premier League champions and we left the pitch as the better team overall in a fiercely contested encounter.
+You wouldn't have many Gooners racing to use their foxy casino promo code on Arsenal getting a result at the Bridge, let alone ending up as the stronger team.

 Football fans naturally view their own players higher than other onlookers, but I still hold the belief that man for man we are at least equal to Chelsea on paper, it has been mentally or tactically that we have fallen short in similar games in the past away from home.